p-slash/qsonic/docs/source/contributing.rst

 **Do not** introduce additional dependencies.
 The combination of numpy, scipy and astropy can achieve pretty much everything you need.

-**Provide** unit tests to check your functions are working as expected.
+**Provide** unit tests to confirm your functions are working as expected.

 **Update** docs/, especially tutorials and installation, if needed.
 API will be automatically generated from docstrings.